bitcoinfacts/glacierprotocol.github.io/_docs/withdrawal/preparation.md

         1. Note that different services return fee estimates in different units.
         We are interested in the rate of satoshis / byte (or vbyte) rather than satoshis / kilobyte (or kB) or BTC / kB.
         1 satoshi = 10^-8 BTC and a typical transaction is under 1000 bytes.
         As of late 2019, between 1 and 100 satoshis / byte is typical. **If the number is radically higher than 100 or less than 1, stop; something may be wrong.** Seek assistance.

-        2. If you are running a Bitcoin Core full node, you can run "bitcoin-cli estimatesmartfee 6" This returns a fee rate in BTC/kB; multiply the result by 100,000 to get satoshis / byte.
+        2. If you are running a Bitcoin Core full node, you can run `bitcoin-cli estimatesmartfee 6` This returns a fee rate in BTC/kB; multiply the result by 100,000 to get satoshis / byte.

         Otherwise, use a service listed at https://b10c.me/A-list-of-public-feerate-estimator-APIs/